 Teaching Excellence Academy

 The Teaching Excellence Academy offers intensive exploration on the theory and practice of university teaching.
 Fellows are expected not only to apply what they learn to their own teaching, but also provide leadership and expertise to their colleagues.
 If you have any questions about course design/redesign, you are encouraged to visit with TEA Fellows and learn more about their experiences.
 Tenure-track, tenured, and temporary faculty are encouraged to apply and participate.
 Here are the guidelines for applying to the TEA.
-The next academy is scheduled for the week of 6 January 2014.
-For details on applying click here.
+The next academy is likely to occur in early January 2015.

 The Teaching Excellence Academy was a great opportunity to focus on designing a new course, but I also came away full of new ideas for improving my existing courses.
 There is nothing like having the time to talk about teaching with interested colleagues from different disciplines.
 I learned a great deal and got to know people from across campus.
 I would highly recommend the experience for faculty members at any stage of their careers.
 Jennifer Oast, History